-If you are among parents who let their child surf through app distribution platforms (such as App Store and Google Play) and download whichever games they like, you might be risking your child’s safety.
+If you are one of those parents who let your child surf app distribution platforms (like App Store and Google Play) and download any games, you may risk your child’s safety.
 The games your child downloads may not be appropriate for their age.
-Besides, they might put your child’s personal data at risk.
-Some of these games are hotbeds for child abusers.
-Therefore, to protect your child, we suggest lending a hand to your child in selecting safe mobile games for kids.
+They can also put your child’s personal information at risk.
+Some of these games are breeding grounds for child molesters.
+To keep your kid safe, we suggest you help your kid choose safe mobile games for kids.

-This article will tell you what to look for when selecting a safe mobile game for children.
-We’ll explain what risks your child is exposed to when playing inappropriate games downloaded from unreliable resources and how to keep them safe.
-We’ll also introduce some safe mobile games for kids of all ages.
+This article tells you what to look for when choosing a safe mobile game for kids.
+We explain the risks your child faces when playing inappropriate games downloaded from unreliable resources and how to protect them.
+We will also introduce some safe mobile games for kids of all ages.

-App Store doesn’t allow children under 14, and Google Play doesn’t allow children under 13 to download applications.
-However, not all children go by the rule.
-They sometimes fake their ages or use third-party app distribution platforms.
-When children use third-party app distribution platforms (which are quite a few), they first and foremost risk infecting their devices with malware.
-Other than that, they are exposed to a plethora of untrusted mobile games.
+App Store does not allow children under the age of 14 to download applications, and Google Play does not allow children under the age of 13 to download applications.
+However, not all children follow the rule.
+They sometimes fake their age or use third party app distribution platforms.
+When kids use third-party app distribution platforms (and quite a few), they primarily risk infecting their devices with malware.
+Apart from that, they are exposed to a plethora of untrustworthy mobile games.

-Here is a list of issues with untrusted mobile games that may put children’s safety at risk:
+Here is a list of untrustworthy mobile game problems that can endanger children’s safety: